MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/webhint.md

 ---
-description: How to use webhint in VS Code
+description: How to use webhint in Visual Studio Code
 title: webhint VS Code extension
 author: hxlnt
 ms.author: raweil